 The Matterhorn peak rises to nearly 10,000 feet in the Eagle Cap Wilderness of the Wallowas.
-Not far from Cougar Ridge a small community of buffalo enjoyed autonomy and the easy life during summers and foraged for sustenance during long cold, tough winters.
+Not far from Cougar Ridge a small community of bison enjoyed autonomy and the easy life during summers and foraged for sustenance during long cold, tough winters.
 The burley critters had never known anything different.
-Oh, there were stories of the grass being greener in the vast prairie on the other side of Highway 82 but as far as young Willard Buffalo knew, no one had ever ventured across the dangerous barrier to investigate.
+Oh, there were stories of the grass being greener in the vast prairie on the other side of Highway 82 but as far as young Willard Bison knew, no one had ever ventured across the dangerous barrier to investigate.

 Willard nagged his father and pestered his mother about the distant Zumwalt, land of succulent bunchgrass, fescue and bluegrass.
 His mouth watered at the thought of gorging himself on his favorite wheatgrass.

 One day the charming raptor, Rachael Hawk, rode on Willard’s back as he traversed the gulch in search of patches of fescue.
 They talked about life in the Wallowas.
 Rachael annoyed Willard with her incessant chatter about the unlimited numbers of ground squirrels and other prey roaming the eastern slopes of Zumwalt Prairie.
 Willard had no interest in ground squirrels.
 They were pesky annoyances to him.
 But Rachael’s mention of the grasses to be found on the high desert ignited the fires of temptation in Willard’s mind.
-He danced the Buffalo Four-Step as he dreamed of a day when he would muster the courage to see for himself.
+He danced the Bison Four-Step as he dreamed of a day when he would muster the courage to see for himself.

 “It’s not that far,” Rachael urged, “You could be there in a shadow shift or two.”